 , further action MAY be required by the gateways to make the message effective.
 This is called post-processing.
 For example, some payment is typically required to cover the gas of executing the message at the destination.

 The exact interface for any such action is out of scope of this ERC.
-If the postProcessingOwner

 A Destination Gateway is a contract that implements a protocol to validate messages sent on other chains.
 The interface of the destination gateway and how it is invoked is out of scope of this ERC.

-The gateway MUST verify that executeMessage
+The gateway MUST verify that receiveMessage

 returns the correct value, and MUST revert otherwise.

-interface IERC7786Receiver {
+interface IERC7786Recipient {

-function executeMessage(
+function receiveMessage(

 bytes calldata payload,